Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 • For Adoption Leave: Give notice within 28 days of matching (or within 28 days of birth if earlier)

-• For Paternity Leave: Notify employer by 15th week before expected week of birth
+• For Paternity Leave - STANDARD (all parents): Notify employer by 15th week before expected week of birth, then give 28 days notice before leave starts

 • Changing dates: Give 28 days notice to change start date